 Dissecting it even further, the highest physician salary belongs to plastic surgeons and orthopedic doctors.
 They earn about $500,000 on average.
 The lowest physician salary belongs to pediatricians, who earn $212,000 on average.

 That’s nearly a $300,000 difference between the highest and lowest compensated specialty.

 Student loan repayment can look vastly different between the radiologist who makes $401,000 and the family medicine doctor making $219,000 on average.

 Here at Student Loan Planner®, we’ve done 2,000 consults and advised on over $500 million of student debt.
 Our experience shows there are two optimal ways for physicians to pay off student loans.
 These options happen to be on opposite ends of the spectrum.

 For people who owe 1.5 times their income or less (e.g., physician salary of $250,000 with loans at $375,000 or less), their best bet in most cases is to throw every dollar they can find into paying back their loans as fast as possible for no more than 10 years.
 Often it involves refinancing to get a lower interest rate.

-Physicians who are eligible for Public Service Loan Forgiveness (PSLF) may not want to refinance, even if they owe less than 1.5 times their income.
-They want to take option 2.
+Physicians who are eligible for loan forgiveness programs like Public Service Loan Forgiveness (PSLF) may not want to refinance, even if they owe less than 1.5 times their income.
+They want to take option two.

 Option 2: Pay the least amount possible and save aggressively on the side

-For people who owe more than twice their income (e.g., a physician salary of $250,000 and owes $500,000 or more), the goal is to get on an income-driven repayment plan that will keep their payments low and maximize loan forgiveness.
+For people who owe more than twice their income (e.g., a physician salary of $250,000 and owes $500,000 or more), the goal is to get on an income-driven repayment plan through the federal government that will keep their loan payments low and maximize loan forgiveness.
 This could be through PSLF or taxable loan forgiveness.